ע

 This verb's only derived noun, the masculine פתי (peti) means simplicity, or a being "muddy of mind," where dry land denotes true understanding and water total ignorance.
 It occurs only in Proverbs 1:22: "How long, simple ones (פתים, petim), will you love simplicity (פתי, peti)?".

-From this noun comes the denominative verb פתה (pata), which is identical to the verb, and some lexicons (HAW Theological Wordbook of the Old Testament for instance) make no distinction between the two.
-But whether this verb is separate or the same as the verb, it means to be simple or foolish (Job 5:2, Hosea 7:11).
+From this noun comes the denominative verb פתה (pata), which is identical to the parent verb, and some lexicons (HAW Theological Wordbook of the Old Testament for instance) make no distinction between the two.
+But whether this verb is separate or the same as the parent verb, it means to be simple or foolish (Job 5:2, Hosea 7:11).
 People that display the behavior described by this verb are easily persuaded (Exodus 22:16, Hosea 2:16) or deceived (2 Samuel 3:25, Proverbs 24:28).

 Also see the verb פתח (patah I) meaning to open.